clemson-cal/gridiron/README.md

   configurations, visualization and post-processing should be handled by separate crates or by applications written for a specific science problem.
 - Provide lots of physics.
-The library will be written to support multi-physics applications which require things like MHD, tracer particles, radiative transfer, self-gravity, and reaction networks.
+The library will be written to facilitate multi-physics science applications that may require MHD, tracer particles, radiative transfer, self-gravity, and reaction networks.
 However, this library does not try to implement these things.
-The focus is on abstractions for meshing and execution.
+The focus is the meshing and parallelization.

-# MPI dependencies
+# Building with MPI (optional)
+MPI is not required for distributed parallel calculations, because there is a built-in message-passing module based on TCP sockets.

-If building with MPI support, your system needs to have either OpenMPI or mpich installed, in addition to  `automake`.
+If you want to use MPI on an HPC cluster, just make sure you've loaded one of their MPI modules with e.g. `module load mpi`.
+On your laptop or workstation, you'll need to have either `OpenMPI` or `mpich` installed, in addition to `automake`.
 On Mac, these can be installed with Homebrew:

 ```bash
 brew install mpich